alexle/alexle.github.com/posts/run-summary-and-analysis-2012.markdown

 <a href="/static/nike-2012-when-run.png"><img src="/static/nike-2012-when-run.png" class="center" /></a>

 Running in the morning was my preferred choice.
 It felt great to crawl out of bed, throw on my shoes, and make a statement on the day.
-The neighborhoods and streets were quiet, leaving just the sounds of my steps and heavy breathing to keep me company.
+The neighborhoods and streets were quiet, leaving just the sounds of my steps and rhythmic breathing to keep me company.
 Night runs were appealing in the hot Summer months, while afternoon runs were favored in the Winter and Spring to maximize the warmth of the sun.

 <a href="/static/nike-2012-records.png"><img src="/static/nike-2012-records.png" width="600px" class="center" /></a>